 If someone is applying for a Personal Health Budget (PHB), their clinician can tick the box on the referral form asking for an account to be set up.
 If someone already has a PHB, they or their clinician can ask the PHB team to set up a PKB account on or 020 3869 9728.
 The person will be able to track their PHB via their PKB account.

-If someone does not have a PHB they should speak to their clinician or staff member at the East London Foundation Trust.
+If someone does not have a PHB they should speak to their clinician or staff member at the East London Foundation Trust (ELFT) or their GP practice.
 Their mental health team can support them to set up a PKB account.

 Who is using PKB?